 Third: This means you got between 40% - 49%.
 You need to start thinking about where you went wrong.
 It’s not the worst mark but you will need to start working on yourself.

 Fail: Anything below 40% constitutes failure.
 You will need to take the course again to pass if you got this.

 England, Wales, and Northern Ireland use the same grading systems.
 However, it works differently in Scotland, where most universities use letters A through F.

 You would get an “A” if you score 70% and above.
 After that, each 10% decrease would mean you move down a letter.
 The letter “F” is considered a fail and means you scored anything under 38%.
 This isn’t true for all Scottish universities, though; a few universities, such as the University of Edinburgh, give grades from “A” to “H”.

 It’s worth noting that the UK grading system can differ depending on the type of degree you are studying.
 The following are some of the key differences:

 Pathway Programmes can be considered gateway degrees; they help you prepare for an undergraduate or postgraduate degree in many ways.
-These can be pursued to develop your English language skills, meet certain university requirements or grow your knowledge about a subject you’d potentially like to study.
-Just like the postgraduate degree, the grades range between a distinction, merit or pass.
-Also, anything below 40% is considered a fail.
+These can be pursued to develop your English language skills, meet certain university requirements, or grow your knowledge about a subject you’d potentially like to study.
+Just like the postgraduate degree, the grades range between a distinction, merit, or pass.
+Also, anything below 40% is considered a failure.

 This type of degree uses the typical postgraduate grading system with only one difference.
 The passing mark is often 50% rather than 40%.
 Also, anything below 50% is considered failing.